ik5/build-lang/LANGUAGE.markdown

 help to follow-up on the tasks, providing abilities to deal with factors that required by the tasks.

+The aim is to help tools such as Puppet, Ansible etc to work after deployment if needed.

 The language itself is not a pure programming language for general purpose, but designed to optimized for it's goals.

-### Why another build language?
+### Why another build system?

-Most building tools focused on programming language or specific tasks, while everything that does not suite such requirements find itself implemented in different technology, making it hard to maintain these technologies.
+Most building tools focused on programming language or specific tasks, while everything that does not suite to such requirements find itself implemented in different technologies, making it harder to maintain.

 ### Why new programming language?

 Two main types of programming languages exists in the world - compiled vs interpreted.
-While both ways are good, they contains other issues that exists - they are general purposed languages most of the times.
+While both types are good, they contains other issues that exists - they are general purposed languages most of the times.

 The current implementation provides a domain specific language for building applications.